Lightstreamer/Lightstreamer-kafka-connector/README.md

   > [!TIP]
   > The `key` field can be mapped from any part of the Kafka record structure.

+  > [!NOTE]
+  > `AUTO` is a general-purpose command-synthesis mode and is fully usable on its own, without any snapshot management.
+It is also a **prerequisite** for [Strategy 1 — Connector-Managed Snapshot](#strategy-1--connector-managed-snapshot) when the subscription _Mode_ is _COMMAND_: when paired with [`item.snapshot.enabled.mode = COMMAND`](#itemsnapshotenabledmode), the connector additionally replays the topic, reconstructs the table state, and delivers it as the snapshot to new subscribers.
+See [COMMAND Snapshot](#command-snapshot) for the full lifecycle description.

 For a complete example of configuring _COMMAND_ mode, refer to the [examples/AirportDemo](/examples/airport-demo/) folder.